watermeloon1/graph/readme.md

 ```shell
 python main.py
 ```
 The program will open a window that displays a 3D graph.
-You can rotate the graph in any direction by clicking and dragging with your mouse.
+You can rotate the graph by clicking and dragging with your mouse.

 ## Development